cncf/wg-serverless/workflow/spec/spec.md

 Serverless Workflow allows users to:

-1. Define and orchestrate steps/states involved in a serverless application.
+1. Define and orchestrate tasks (steps) involved in a serverless application.
 2. Define which functions are executed in each step.
 3. Define which event or combination of events trigger function execution.
 4. Define function execution behavior (sequential, parallel, etc).